 B3.1.2.
 Growth of strains and ChIP (Reinke lab)

 The Reinke lab will continue to perform the strain growth and ChIP as described in the Progress Report.
 As we receive each strain from the Waterston lab, we examine it for expression and record our findings, collecting fluorescent images (which are included in the ENCODE database) of the key developmental stages at which ChIP will be performed.
-We also freeze back the strains so that we have a backup to both UW and to the CGC.
+We also freeze the strains so that we have a backup to both UW and to the CGC.
 We then organize how to most efficiently grow the strains (grouping strains to be collected at particular stages), and grow them on large plates so that they are synchronized by developmental stage, collecting the worms at the selected stage for ChIP.
 With the improvements to chromatin isolation described in the Progress Report, we expect that much less starting material might need to be collected in order to have a sufficient amount for ChIP.
 This will reduce the amount of effort that will have to be put into strain growth, and should speed our production efforts.

-We will continue to use the anti-GFP antibody that we have been using for the last four years for chromatin immunoprecipitation, that is also used by the Drosophila ChIP group.
+We will continue to use the anti-GFP antibody that we have been using for the last four years for chromatin immunoprecipitation, which is also used by the Drosophila ChIP group.
 We will also continue to test various adjustments to the ChIP protocol, including other ways in which input chromatin amounts can be reduced, such as [[look up]].
-We will also investigate the use of Cut&Run, a recently posted method (BioRxiv) that uses micrococcal nuclease tethered to proteinA to localize the DNase activity primarily to sites where antibody binds (Skene and Hennikof, 2016).
+We will also investigate the use of CUT&Run, a recently published method that uses micrococcal nuclease tethered to proteinA to localize the DNase activity primarily to sites where antibody binds (Skene and Hennikof, 2017, PMID: 28079019 ).
 The result is increased sensitivity and lower background.
-The lower background may allow us to detect additional peaks even in whole animals for factors such as MEC-3, which is present in only x cells among the 558 embryonic cells.
+The lower background may allow us to detect additional peaks even in whole animals for factors such as MEC-3, which is present in only ten cells among the 558 embryonic cells (Wray and Chalfie 1989, PMID: 2576011).
 Alternatively, the increased sensitivity may allow us to use FACS cells as the source material, greatly enriching for signal over noise.
 In addition, the ability to ChIP-seq on sorted cells would allow us to determine if factors such RNT-1 bind distinct sites in the different cell types in which it is expressed.
 To do this we would use a second marker to label the distinct cell types.
-Pete Skene and Stve Hennikof have offered to help us apply their method to C. elegans and Drosophila.
+Pete Skene and Steve Henikoff have offered to help us apply their method to C. elegans and Drosophila (see letter).

 [[In addition to these efforts, we will look at histone modification H3K27Ac at all developmental stages because it will help define peaks.
 We know how to do it, it should be straightforward, and we can add more if feasible.]]

 B3.2.
 Fly-specific experimental pipeline

 B3.2.1.
 Strain generation

 [[need some discussion of how we will continue to do things and what we will do for final TFs that are difficult]]

 B3.2.2.
 Growth of strains and ChIP

-For the majority of TFs for which we have generated ChIP-seq data, we are collecting chromatin at developmental stages with the highest TF expression in the modENCODE RNA-seq has been adequate.
+For the majority of TFs for which we have generated ChIP-seq data, we are collecting chromatin at developmental stages with the highest TF expression in the modENCODE RNA-seq data and this has been satisfactory.
 Additional published data will be essential to determine the best approach for difficult factors, e.g. if they are expressed in only a few tissues or require induction.